dgraph-io/dgraph.net/README.md

 There's three client interfaces.

 * `IDrgaphClient` for serialising objects to JSON and running queries
-* `IDgraphMutationsClient` for the above plus individual edge mutations
+* `IDgraphClient` for the above plus individual edge mutations
 * `IDgraphBatchingClient` for the above plus batching updates

 Upserts are supported by all three.